 Bowling Terms Relating to Ball

-Backup ball: A backup ball curves left to right, for a right-handed bowler and vice versa.
+Backup ball: A backup ten pin bowling ball curves left to right, for a right-handed bowler and vice versa.

 Brooklyn: A right-handed bowler throws a bowling ball hitting the left pocket (1 & 2 pins) instead of right pocket(1 & 3 pins) is call Brooklyn.
 For a left-handed bowler, it is the opposite.

-Heavy shot: A bowling shot that hits too many front pins causing them to split.
+Heavy shot: It is one of bowling terms in which a bowling shot that hits too many front ten pin bowling pins causing them to split.

 Hook: When the ball travels straight and curve in towards the pins as it approaches the bowling pins.